apache/iceberg/format/spec.md

 Note:

-1. `variant` columns are not valid for sorting.
+1. The ability to sort `variant` columns and the specific sort order is determined by the engines.

 ### Manifests